-Other investment represents the amount contributed and income accrued under the contribution agreement dated October 15, 2013 signed by and among the Company, Paros Ltd., All Seas Investors I Ltd., All Seas Investors II Ltd. and All Seas Investors III LP (the "Contribution Agreement").
-Under this Contribution Agreement Euroseas agreed to deposit an amount of \$5,000,000 into an escrow account controlled by Paros Ltd., All Seas Investors I Ltd., All Seas Investors II Ltd. and All Seas Investors III LP, which can distribute part or all of the funds to Euromar LLC within two years.
-With the distribution of the escrowed funds, Euromar LLC will issue to the Company (or a subsidiary thereof) units representing a preferred membership interest in Euromar LLC (each, a "Preferred Unit") in respect of the escrowed funds based on the following ratio: one Preferred Unit in exchange for each \$1,000 of the Escrowed Cash, or 5,000 Preferred Units in total (assuming \$5 million of Escrowed Cash).
-The Company is entitled a "payment-in-kind" dividend at a rate of 19% per year compounded annually from the date of issuance.
-After two years, any undistributed escrowed funds are returned to the Company but Preferred Units are issued by Euromar LLC for any accrued dividends at the time.
-Euroseas recorded an accrued dividend income of \$196,196 as of December 31, 2013.
-This amount is recorded in the consolidated statements of operations as "Other Income" under "Other Income / (expenses)".
+On October 15, 2013 by and among the Company, Paros Ltd., All Seas Investors I Ltd., All Seas Investors II Ltd. and All Seas Investors III LP, a Contribution Agreement was signed.
+Under this contract Euroseas agreed to deposit an amount of \$5,000,000 into an escrow account controlled by Paros Ltd., All Seas Investors I Ltd., All Seas Investors II Ltd. and All Seas Investors III LP which can distribute part or all of the funds to Euromar LLC within two years.
+With the distribution of the Escrowed Funds, Euromar LLC will issue to the Company (or a subsidiary thereof) units representing a preferred membership interest in Euromar LLC (each, a "Preferred Unit") in respect of the Escrowed Funds based on the following ratio: one Preferred Unit in exchange for each \$1,000 of the Escrowed Cash, or 5,000 Preferred Units in total (assuming \$5 million of Escrowed Cash).
+The Company is entitled to a "payment-in-kind" dividend at a rate of 19% per year compounded annually from the date of issuance.
+After two years, any undistributed Escrowed Funds at the time.
+Euroseas recorded an accrued dividend income of \$987,604 for the year ended December 31, 2014 and \$196,196 for the year ended December 31, 2013.
+This amount is recorded in the "Consolidated statements of operations" as "Investment Income" under "Other Income / (expenses)".